 Believe it or not, yellow gold and white gold are frequently equal in cost.
 This is especially true if the percentage of pure gold is the same.
 For example, 14K white gold will be comparable in cost to 14K yellow gold.

+In some instances, white gold may be slightly more expensive due to the rhodium plating.
 At the end of the day, these two metals are rarely placed at drastically different price points.

 Generally, white gold is considered to be more hypoallergenic than yellow gold.
 This is because of the alloyed metals that are added to the base (such as nickel or palladium), which are less likely to cause allergic reactions.